-Exploring mines/sewers is for more advanced explorers.
+Exploring mines, sewers, or storm drains is for more advanced explorers.
 These types of locations require different equipment and are generally more dangerous.
 I would not recommend it to any urban explorer beginner.
 Unless you’re going with a highly experienced explorer, I would recommend you simply avoid these locations and stick to buildings.

 Wear proper clothing

 If you’re going to be exploring, wear clothes that you wouldn’t mind ruining.
 While exploring you’re going to come across nails, dirt, mud, barbed wire, glass, and everything else that can ruin the clothing you’re wearing.
 I’m not telling you to dress like a bum, but simply choose items of clothing that you wouldn’t care too much about if they got ruined.